 What content do I need to study?

-The full content outline is shown in the CPOCTM Candidate Handbook.
-Testing in 2015 will cover ICD-9.
-Some standard or professional editions of 2014 Codes for Optometry and CPT® books may still be available from the AOA Marketplace or other supplier.
-The 2013 or 2014 editions of these books are the only reference books permitted for use during testing.
-(2015 versions would not be helpful as they include ICD-10.)
+The full content outline is shown in the CPOC Candidate Handbook.
+Testing in 2016 will cover ICD-10.
+Standard or professional editions of 2015 or 2016 Codes for Optometry and CPT® books may be available from the AOA Marketplace or other supplier.
+The 2015 or 2016 editions of these books are the only reference books permitted for use during testing.

 Suggested Study Materials

-(Item PS-71)—The CPOC Study Bundle includes two education modules, insurance processing flash cards, a webinar, and a coding book set with CD.
+(Item PS-71)—The Insurance Processing Education Bundle includes two education modules, insurance processing flash cards, a webinar series, and a coding book set.
 This bundle may be ordered through the AOA Marketplace.

 If there is a resource that you cannot locate through the Marketplace, please call 1-800-262-2210.